mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

   </div>
 </div> -->

-It is possible to add to a Group both Users who already have access to the Company and new Users who do not have access to the Company (but which already exist on the Platform).
-For the latter, once inserted their email address, they will receive an invitation to join that Group of the Company.
-As long as they are part of at least one Group of a Company, they can have access to the resources of that Company.
+It is possible to add to a group both users who already have access to the Company and new users who do not have access to the Company (but which already exist on the Platform).
+For the latter, once inserted their email address, they will receive an invitation to join that group of the Company.
+As long as they are part of at least one group of a Company, they can have access to the resources of that Company.

-The provided emails will be searched throughout existing users on the Platform and, if a match is found, the user will be invited to the Group with the defined Role of that specific Group.
+The provided emails will be searched throughout existing users on the Platform and, if a match is found, the user will be invited to the group with the defined tole of that specific group.

 :::info
-If the User does not exist in the Platform, please open a Service Request to invite it to register in the Platform.
+If the user does not exist in the Platform, please open a Service Request to invite it to register in the Platform.
 :::

 ### Editing a Group

-After the creation of a Group, it is possible to enter its detail page.
+After the creation of a group, it is possible to enter its detail page.
 Once entered, a Company Owner can perform the following actions:

-* Change Group name
+* Change group name
-* Edit Group Company role
+* Edit group Company role
-* Add new members to the Group
+* Add new members to the group
-* Remove members from the Group
+* Remove members from the group

 :::info
-In the case that a User has access to the Company solely from its membership of that Group, the removal from that Group will result in loss of access to the Company for that User.
+In the case that a user has access to the Company solely from its membership of that group, the removal from that group will result in loss of access to the Company for that user.

-In the case that a User has access to more Company Groups, or has a specific individual Company role assigned, the removal from that Group will NOT result in the loss of access to the Company for that User; for this reason, it is necessary to pay close attention to what privileges are still left to that User on the Company resources.
+In the case that a user has access to more Company Groups, or has a specific individual Company role assigned, the removal from that Group will NOT result in the loss of access to the Company for that user; for this reason, it is necessary to pay close attention to what privileges are still left to that user on the Company resources.
 :::

 <!--